bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 3. Click **Choose File** (or Browse) and select an image from your computer.
 Repeat for each additional image.
 4. Click **Upload**.

 When importing images, ensure images are appropriately-sized and have low byte size to increase a store's site speed.
-We recommend using a recent Stencil theme which uses responsive images.
-Once you have that, the best practice is to upload the best quality images you have, and BigCommerce will take care of optimizing them.
-JPEGs are recommended over other formats.
+We recommend using a recent Stencil theme that uses responsive images.
+Once you have that, the best practice is to upload the best quality images you have, and BigCommerce will optimize them.
+We recommend JPEGs over other formats.
 See [Optimizing your Images](https://support.bigcommerce.com/s/article/Optimizing-Your-Images) for more details on how to optimize images.

 ## Injecting variables